 - The FamilySearch Research Wiki is a great place to learn research techniques and discover new resources.

-- FamilySearch community groups give you access to research experts who are willing and ready to offer free assistance and share resources.
-You can find these groups on Facebook and in the FamilySearch Community.
+- FamilySearch community groups give you access to research experts who can help.
+Find research groups on Facebook and in the FamilySearch Community.

 - We often publish articles about research and many other family history topics on our blog.

-- You can find local, in-person help at a family history center.
-They are located worldwide, and you may find one near you.
+- You can find local, in-person help at a FamilySearch center.
+Centers are located worldwide.
+Search for one near you.

-- If you are a member of The Church of Jesus Christ of Latter-day Saints, visit the FamilySearch Help Center to see who your local temple and family history consultants are.
+- If you are a member of The Church of Jesus Christ of Latter-day Saints, ask your temple and family history consultants for assistance.

 Many other organizations also offer help.
-Random Acts of Genealogical Kindness (RAOGK), for example, is a global volunteer organization where you can make requests for help with research tasks.
+Random Acts of Genealogical Kindness (RAOGK), for example, is a global volunteer organization where you can ask for help with research tasks.

 How do I search the FamilySearch Research Wiki?